huggingface/diffusers/docs/source/en/using-diffusers/weighted_prompts.md

 Prompt enhancing is a technique for improving prompt quality by using a combination of:

 - [*Offset noise*](https://www.crosslabs.org//blog/diffusion-with-offset-noise) improves the contrast in bright and dark images and creates better lighting overall.
 This is available as a [LoRA](https://hf.co/stabilityai/stable-diffusion-xl-base-1.0/blob/main/sd_xl_offset_example-lora_1.0.safetensors) from [stabilityai/stable-diffusion-xl-base-1.0](https://hf.co/stabilityai/stable-diffusion-xl-base-1.0).
-- GPT2 to enhance the prompt with a list of words you want.
-This means curating a list of specific keywords and forcing the model to use those words in a prompt.
-As a result, you can use a very basic prompt and still get very high-quality results without spending too much effort creating a super detailed prompt.
+- GPT2 enhances the original prompt with a list of words you want.
+This means curating a list of specific keywords and forcing the model to use those words in the original prompt.
+As a result, you can use a very basic prompt and still get very high-quality results without spending too much effort.
+For example, your prompt can be "a cat" and GPT2 can improve it to "cinematic photo of cat, 35mm photograph, film, professional, 4k, highly detailed, breathtaking, hyperrealistic, stunning, ultra, dynamic".

-You can start by defining certain styles and list of words you want to improve a prompt with.
+You can start by defining certain styles and a list of words to enhance a prompt with.

 ```py
 import torch